Grant Imahara: Early life

 Imahara was born on October 23, 1970, to a Japanese-American family in Los Angeles, California.
 His Japanese name is (今原 真申, Imahara Masaru).
 Imahara graduated from the University of Southern California (USC) with a bachelor of science degree in electrical engineering.
 For a time, he considered switching majors with the intention of becoming a screenwriter, but he decided to stay on the engineering track after assisting Tomlinson Holman, a professor at the USC School of Cinematic Arts.

-Imahara was also a live-action role-playing gamer, as revealed on White Rabbit Project.
+Imahara was a live action role-playing gamer.

 Career

 Early work

 After graduation, Imahara was hired as an engineer for Lucasfilm's THX division; he then moved to the company's visual effects division, Industrial Light & Magic (ILM), where he worked for nine years.
 While at ILM, he was involved in several films, including The Lost World: Jurassic Park, Star Wars: Episode I – The Phantom Menace, Galaxy Quest, A.I.
 Artificial Intelligence, Star Wars: Episode II – Attack of the Clones, Terminator 3: Rise of the Machines, The Matrix Reloaded, The Matrix Revolutions, Van Helsing, and Star Wars: Episode III – Revenge of the Sith.

 Imahara has been credited in many feature films as a model maker.
 In particular, he was credited for his work in updating the aging R2-D2 robots for the Star Wars prequel trilogy.
 As an official Artoo Technician, he made a cameo appearance in the mockumentary R2-D2: Beneath the Dome.
-He was also credited as chief model maker for Industrial Light & Magic on such projects as "Galaxy Quest" in 1999 wherein he designed custom circuit boards to provide the lighting effects on the NSEA-Protector space ship engine nacelles.
+He was also credited as chief model maker for Industrial Light & Magic on such projects as Galaxy Quest in 1999 wherein he designed custom circuit boards to provide the lighting effects on the NSEA-Protector space ship engine nacelles.